Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

     to compile with the AMD AOCC compiler.

-    To run the executables generated with the GNU or Cray compiler it is not even needed to have the respective `PrgEnv-*` module loaded since the binaries will use a copy of the libraries stored in a default directory, but to run the executable build with the AOCC compiler it is necessary to load the `PrgEnv-aocc` module or you will get an error message about a certain library not being found.
+    To run the executables it is not even needed to have the respective `PrgEnv-*` module loaded since the binaries will use a copy of the libraries stored in a default directory, though there have been bugs in the past preventing this to work with `PrgEnv-aocc`.

 ## Information in the LUMI Software Library